NxNiki/nwbPipeline/README.md

 This is the code to read raw neuralynx files. https://www.urut.ch/new/serendipity/index.php?/pages/nlxtomatlab.html

-> Note: If using Apple silicon, needs a Matlab intel version running on Roseenta.
+> Note: For Apple Silicon users, run the Intel version of MATLAB using Rosetta.

 ### NlxIO